Nightoh/DamlProject_ws/README.md

 **1. Order Creation:**

-  Signatory: A signatory (typically a customer) initiates the process by creating an Order contract.
+  The customer initiates the process by creating an Order contract.

 **2. Order Acceptance:**

-  Controller: The store, as a controller, can exercise the AcceptOrder choice to prepare the order for receiving delivery proposals.
+  The store, as a controller, can exercise the AcceptOrder choice to prepare the order for receiving delivery proposals.
 At this point, the order is marked as "accepted".

 **3. Delivery Proposals:**

-  Controller: A drone, acting as a controller, can propose a delivery by exercising the ProposeDelivery choice on the order contract.
+  The drone, acting as a controller, can propose a delivery by exercising the ProposeDelivery choice on the order contract.
 This involves specifying the delivery fee and the proposing drone.

 **4. Proposal Decision:**

-  Controller: The store then has the option to either accept or reject the delivery proposal.
+  The store then has the option to either accept or reject the delivery proposal.
 This is done by exercising the AcceptProposal or RejectProposal choice.
-If the proposal is accepted, the state of the order is updated, and the delivery process can proceed.
+If the proposal is accepted, the state of the order is updated to "pickupReady", and the delivery process can proceed (the Delivery contract is updated with the state "approved").

 **5. Order Pickup:**

-  Controller: Once a proposal is accepted, the store and the drone collaboratively exercise the Pickup choice.
-This step confirms that the drone has picked up the order from the store.
+  Once the delivery is approved, the store and the drone collaboratively exercise the Pickup choice.
+This step confirms that the drone has picked up the order from the store, updating the order state to "inDelivery" and the delivery state to "inProgress".

 **6. Order Delivery:**

-  Controller: The drone completes the delivery by performing a handshake with the customer, which involves the customer providing a delivery pin to confirm receipt.
+  The drone completes the delivery by performing a handshake with the customer, which involves the customer providing a delivery pin to confirm receipt.
 This is done by exercising the Handshake choice.
+  When completed with success the state of the delivery is updated to "completed"

 **7. Order Completion:**

-  Controller: Finally, the store completes the delivery by exercising the CompleteOrder choice, marking the order as "completed".
+  Finally, the store can complete the order by exercising the CompleteOrder choice, which marks the order as "completed".
+  This choice can only be exercised if the delivery status is marked as "completed".

 ### III.
 Building
 To compile the project